 Navigating markets to deliver a genuinely sustainable solution requires expertise, experience and resources - a combination that we at CAM have consistently delivered for over 30 years.
-Our Sustainable service allows you to focus on financial planning and building relationships with your clients, in the knowledge that their financial goals and sustainable investing needs are in safe hands.
+We are dedicated to preserving your wealth while taking your sustainable investing needs into consideration, and we aim to offer a more personalised and flexible service-led approach than you might get from one of the larger asset managers or private banks.

-"ESG factors are important not just when considering a sustainable mandate, but in all forms of investing.
-That's why ESG factors are integrated as part of our investment process for all portfolios.
-But there is clear demand from many investors to 'do the right thing' and make more impact with their investment choices.
-That's why our Sustainable service goes one step further and provides exposure to the most sustainable opportunities."
+"There is clear demand from many investors to 'do the right thing' and make more impact with their investment choices.
+That's why our Sustainable service goes to extra lengths to invest responsibly while helping you meet your financial goals."